stuart-knock/myth2kodi/doc/USAGE.md

 To process a recording at the command line, the script can be called with the following form:

-    myth2kodi "Input File" "show name" "episode name"
+    myth2kodi "Input File" ["show name"] ["episode name"] ["season-number" "episode-number"]

-when called as a MythTV user job, the `"%DIR%/%FILE%"` argument is expanded by MythTV to provide the `"Input File"` argument.
+where the square brackets [] contain optional arguments.
+At the moment, only add season or episode number if you can add both.
+For any optional arguments not provided, myth2kodi will attempt to fill in missing information from the MythTV-DB and myth2kodi's local database, which is generated from TheTVDB and tvmaze.
+When called as a MythTV user job, the `"%DIR%/%FILE%"` argument is expanded by MythTV to provide the `"Input File"` argument.
 The command line equivalent would be, for example:

      myth2kodi "/home/myth/recordings/2308320472023429837.mpg"